CloudA/knowledgebase/content/networking/security-groups-examples.md

 Sort: 2
 */

+This article contains a collection of common Security Group configurations and questions about more complex configurations of Security Groups and Security Group Rules.

 ## Web Server Security Group

 Navigate to "Access & Security", under the "Servers" menu, then click "create